lachlan-ibm/ibmvia_autoconf/README.md

 # Setup
 ## Optional Extras
 This library uses the pip extras feature to install the kubernetes or docker-compose dependencies if they are required.
-The Kubernetes extra might be requyired if you are using the autoconf tool to restart the runtime containers, or if you are using a Secrets object to store parts of the configuration.
+The Kubernetes extra might be required if you are using the autoconf tool to restart the runtime containers, or if you are using Kubernetes Secrets or ConfigMaps to store parts of the configuration (including files like certificates, mapping rules, templates, etc.).

 To install an extra, use the following syntax:
 ```bash